 Investment Property Support

 Buying an investment property alone is possible, but it can become expensive when the process is unclear.
 The real risk is not doing it yourself.
-The risk is making decisions without enough market context, due diligence, negotiation discipline, or time.
+The risk is making decisions without enough market context, due diligence, negotiation discipline or time.

 Key Takeaway

 Before managing the full search yourself, be honest about the gaps you may need to cover.
+A disciplined process should protect you from poor timing, weak research and pressure-based offers.

-1 Time: Can you consistently research, inspect, speak with agents, compare sales, and act when the right opportunity appears?
+1Time: Can you consistently research, inspect, speak with agents, compare sales and act when the right opportunity appears?

-2 Knowledge: Can you interpret suburb data, rental evidence, comparable sales, and property-specific risk?
+2Knowledge: Can you interpret suburb data, rental evidence, comparable sales and property-specific risk?

-3 Discipline: Can you negotiate calmly and walk away when the numbers do not support the deal?
+3Discipline: Can you negotiate calmly and walk away when the numbers do not support the deal?

 The Real Risk of Buying an Investment Property Alone